ferrous-systems/teaching-material2/src/assignments/files-match-result.md

 [github.com/ferrous-systems/teaching-material](https://github.com/ferrous-systems/teaching-material).

 [todo!] add correct location once it's definite.
-✅ Fix the runtime error by correcting the file path.

-✅ Manually unwrap the `Result` type that is returned from the
-    `File::open()` with a match statement, so that the `.unwrap()` can be deleted.
+✅ Fix the runtime error by correcting the file path and handle the `Result` type that is returned from the `File::open()` with a match statement, so that the `.unwrap()` can be deleted.

-✅ Move this manual unwrap to its own function.
+Important Note: The result of this first step is the starting point for each of the next Tasks.
+They are not consecutive to each other!

-✅ Read the content of the file to a buffer and count the lines in a
+✅ Read the content of the file to a buffer using [Read::read\_to\_string](https://doc.rust-lang.org/std/io/trait.Read.html#method.read_to_string).
+Propagate the Error with `?` to `fn main()`.
-    for loop.

 ✅ Filter out empty lines and print the non-empty ones.